kisspeterdomonkos/JavaHTMLWriter/README.md

 - Give name and email arguments, ex: (java Main Your Name mail@gmail.com)
 - If you want some HTML elements not to be displayed, then type them, or just proceed by pressing Enter
 - Enter a file path for the website, ex: (C:\Users\Peti\Desktop)
-# Using method with Console
+# Using method with IDE Console
 - Open the program with any IDE
 - Provide the required arguments in the console
 - This method will generate the HTML webpage in the same way